JMCMARQUES/LetitGoEsmagate/README.md

-# LetitGoEsmagate
+# Elsa

 This project was made for a 24h hackaton and is for educational purposes only.
 Our theme was the song Let it go from Disney's Frozen soundtrack.
-Elsa is a cryogenics company that allows you and your loved ones to never miss each other while waiting for a better future.
+Elsa is a cryonics company that allows you and your loved ones to never miss each other while waiting for a better future.

 We created a single page web application using the following stack:
 * Java backend using Spring MVC and providing a REST API.